 - To maintain the confidentiality of the complete review process.

 - To inform the journal editor about any financial or personal conflict of interest and reject to review the manuscript when a possibility of such a conflict exists.

-- To inform the journal editor of any ethical concerns in their evaluation of submitted manuscripts; such as any violation of ethical treatment of animal or human subjects or any considerable similarity between the previously published article and any reviewed manuscript.
+- To inform the journal editor of any ethical concerns in evaluating submitted manuscripts, such as any violation of ethical treatment of animal or human subjects or any considerable similarity between the previously published article and any reviewed manuscript.

-The responsibilities of the authors can be described as:
+The responsibilities of the authors can be described as follows:

-- To make confident that the submitted work should not have been published elsewhere or submitted to any other journal(s) at the same time.
+- To make confident that the submitted work should not have been published elsewhere or submitted to any other journal(s) simultaneously.

 - To explicitly acknowledge any potential conflict of interest.

-- The author(s) must give proper acknowledgements to other work reported (individual/company/institution).
-Permission must be obtained from any content used from other sources.
+- The author(s) must give proper acknowledgments to other work reported (individual/company/institution).
+In addition, permission must be obtained for any content used from other sources.

 - It is important to note that only those who have made any substantial contribution to the interpretation or composition of the submitted work should be listed as ‘Authors’.
 On the other hand, other contributors should be mentioned as ‘co-authors.